actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 (Intercept)     nyc$Food    nyc$Decor     nyc$East
     -24.027        1.536        1.909        2.067
 ```
-We see that removal of the nyc$Service gives the lowest AIC, hence in the first step it is removed.
+We see that removal of the "Service" gives the lowest AIC, hence in the first step it is removed.
 In the second step, we see that no removal of variables gives the lowest AIC, hence resulting in the best model (by means of AIC selection) of $\text{lm(Price ~ Food + Decor + East)}$.

 ```r